jacobsanchezbejarano/finances_kotlin/README.md

 [Demo and basic structure - Video](https://youtu.be/RIPK60265nU)
 [Detailed explanation of key features - Video](https://youtu.be/tYXKHcDLYAU)

+# Future Work

+- To implement a cloud database.
+- To improve the user experience, automating common type of transactions.
+- To implement user authentication.

 # Development Environment

 To develop this software I used Android Studio, Git, GitHub, and SQLite.